Álvaro de Zúñiga y Guzmán: Conflict between the nobility and the Crown

-The marquis of Vilhena held a magna assembly in Burgos between September 26 and 28, 1464.
+The marquis of Vilhena held a magna assembly in Burgos between 26 and 28 September 1464.
 It was attended by Álvaro de Zúñiga and his brother Diego López de Zúñiga, Count of Miranda, as well as the canon of the cathedral and the municipality.
 The estates of the realm (social classes) of the kingdom were represented.
 The manifesto of the assembly of Burgos called for the removal of Beltrán de la Cueva, stated that Joanna was not the daughter of Henry, and demanded that Prince Alfonso be recognized as the successor, that he be given the title of master of the Order of Santiago, and that he be raised in the house of the counts of Plasencia.
 In his pact with the league, Henry IV agreed to recognize his half-brother Alfonso as his successor on the condition that he married Joanna.
-Beltrán de La Cueva renounced the title of Master of Santiago in favor of the infante Alfonso on October 29, 1464.
+Beltrán de La Cueva renounced the title of Master of Santiago in favor of the infante Alfonso on 29 October 1464.

-At the conference with King Henry that took place between Cigales and Cabezón on December 4, 1464, infante Alfonso, then 14 years old, was sworn in as successor by the nobles present, and a reform commission was appointed consisting of two representatives of the king, Pedro de Velasco and Gonzalo de Saavedra, two representatives of the nobility, the count of Plasencia and the marquis of Vilhena, and a mediator, Friar Alonso de Oropesa.
-The terms of the agreement were signed on November 30, 1464.
-The reform commission drafted a petition with 39 chapters and decreed the banishment of Beltrán de La Cueva and his supporters on December 12, 1464.
+At the conference with King Henry that took place between Cigales and Cabezón on 4 December 1464, infante Alfonso, then 14 years old, was sworn in as successor by the nobles present, and a reform commission was appointed consisting of two representatives of the king, Pedro de Velasco and Gonzalo de Saavedra, two representatives of the nobility, the count of Plasencia and the marquis of Vilhena, and a mediator, Friar Alonso de Oropesa.
+The terms of the agreement were signed on 30 November 1464.
+The reform commission drafted a petition with 39 chapters and decreed the banishment of Beltrán de La Cueva and his supporters on 12 December 1464.
 According to the petition, an authentic Magna Carta, the nobility was granted a habeas corpus - from then on, only with the authorization of a commission composed of the Marquis of Vilhena, the counts of Haro and Plasencia, the archbishops of Toledo and Seville, and the prosecutors of Toledo, Seville, and Burgos, could the king order the arrest of a noble.
 However, Henry IV annuls the agreement of Cigales in February 1465 and forbids the recognition of the infante Alfonso as his heir to the crown of Castile.